CatCuddler/BodyTracking/HMM_Trainer/README.md

 Project file location: BodyTracking/HMM_Trainer/Sources <br />
 Project name: HMMTrainer <br />

-Click next and choose console application project" from the dropdown. <br /> Click Finish. <br />
+Click next and choose "Console application project" from the dropdown. <br /> Click Finish. <br />

 Eventually you have to change the version of Windows SDK: right click on the solution and select "Retarget solution".